TomHarrop/asw-gbs-genome-paper/md/discussion.md

 or *iv.* resistance is encoded by multiple regions of small effect, which we were unable to detect in our study.
 In model organisms, adaptive evolution in response to selective agents acting within the survivability distribution of a population takes the form of polygenic responses on standing variation [@mckenzieGeneticMolecularPhenotypic1994; @greenCisTransactingVariants2019].
 The highest reported parasitism rate of ASW by *M. hyperodae* is 90% [@barkerEarlyImpactEndoparasitoid2006], implying that some individuals in a population survive predation.
-In other words, selection by *M. hyperodae* acts within the survivability distribution of ASW populations We detected a large amount of standing variation in our survey of ASW populations, which may encode phenotypic variation in parasitism survivability.
+In other words, selection by *M. hyperodae* acts within the survivability distribution of ASW populations.
-For these reasons, we suggest that a polygenic response is the most probable scenario.
+Because we detected a large amount of standing variation in our survey of ASW populations, which may encode phenotypic variation in parasitism survivability, we suggest that a polygenic response is the most probable scenario.
 The number of markers yielded by legacy genotyping-by-sequencing approaches provides low power to detect polygenic responses resulting from weak selection on standing variation.
 Higher-resolution, genome-wide association studies using whole-genome resequencing with more individuals and a stronger resistance phenotype may allow detection of regions of the genome associated with resistance of the weevils to biocontrol.